Also known as: Clean intermittent catheterization - male and CIC - male

-- Wash the tip of your penis with Betadine (an antiseptic cleaner), a towelette, soap and water, or baby wipes the way your doctor or nurse showed you.
+- Wash the tip of your penis with Betadine (an antiseptic cleaner), a towelette, soap and water, or baby wipes the way your provider showed you.

-- Apply the K-Y Jelly or another gel to the tip and top 2 inches of the catheter.
+- Apply the K-Y Jelly or another gel to the tip and top 2 inches (5 centimeters) of the catheter.
 (Some catheters come with gel already on them.)

 - With one hand, hold your penis straight out.

-- After urine starts to flow, gently push in the catheter about 2 more inches, or to the "Y" connector.
-(Younger boys will push in the catheter only about 1 inch more at this point.)
+- After urine starts to flow, gently push in the catheter about 2 more inches (5 centimeters), or to the "Y" connector.
+(Younger boys will push in the catheter only about 1 inch or 2.5 centimeters more at this point.)

 - Let the urine drain into the toilet or special container.